yanntrividic/glass-computer-vision/README.md

 # glass-computer-vision
-A Java 12 Maven project using OpenCV to measure the relative quantity of a fluid contained in a glass.
+A Java 12 Maven project with a Swing GUI using OpenCV to measure the relative quantity of a fluid contained in a glass.

 **Version:** 1.0
 **Authors:** Cyril Dubos, Thomas Jouen, Erwan Lacoudre and Yann Trividic